pymor/pymor/docs/source/environment.rst

     If empty or ``NONE``, do not load any :mod:`~pymor.core.defaults` from file.
 Otherwise, a ``:``-separated list of the paths to a Python scripts containing defaults.

+PYMOR_HYPOTHESIS_PROFILE
+    Controls which profile the hypothesis pytest plugin uses to execute our test suites.
+Defaults to the "dev" profile which runs fewer variations than the "ci" or "ci_pr" which get used in our Gitlab-CI.